Oswaldo Cabrera Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.4 K/9, the second-best in MLB.
+- The pitching staff for the Twins has a collective 10.4 K/9 to pace MLB.

-- The Twins have the second-ranked team ERA across all MLB pitching staffs (2.50).
+- The Twins have a 2.62 team ERA that ranks first across all league pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs given up (16 total, 1.1 per game).
+- Twins pitchers combine to rank 18th in baseball in home runs surrendered (18 total, 1.2 per game).

-- Mahle (1-1) starts for the Twins, his third of the season.
+- The Twins will send Lopez (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 1.35 ERA and 26 strikeouts through 20 2/3 innings pitched.

-- His last time out was out of the bullpen on Friday when the right-hander tossed 2/3 innings against the New York Yankees while allowing hits.
+- In his last time out on Tuesday, the right-hander threw 7 2/3 innings against the Chicago White Sox, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.